igolaizola/bulkai/README.md

 ## Usage: graphical user interface

+> The GUI is a work in progress and it may not work properly.

 The binary you need to use is `bulkaigui`.

 ### 1. Create session (only for the first time)